Speed Analyzer—Easily identify bottlenecks on your website

 It is an easy-to-use, one-click solution for identifying and displaying speed-related issues on your WordPress website.

-Features include PDF report generation, which lets you assess your website’s performance or automate your speed optimization tasks.
+Features include advanced capabilities such as PDF report generation and test scheduling, which let you assess your website’s performance or automate your speed optimization tasks.

 Speed Analyzer plans